 At a time when after school tuition and enrichment programmes have become the new norm, children from less affluent backgrounds are increasingly disadvantaged by their inability to afford these lessons.
 This creates an educational landscape that places each child at different starting points by virtue of their socio-economic backgrounds.

-As a social impact initiative, KidsExcel aims to tackle this prevailing asymmetry in educational opportunities.
-By providing primary school students under the Ministry of Education (MOE)’s Financial Assistance Scheme access to a year-long enrichment programme, they hope to inculcate in students an intrinsic motivation to excel, which will hopefully follow them through their lives.
-Through a structured integration of sports and drama with academic enrichment, KidsExcel provides a well-rounded programme that develops underprivileged children holistically.
+By providing primary school students under the Ministry of Education (MOE)’s Financial Assistance Scheme access to a year-long enrichment programme, KidsExcel hopes to inculcate in students an intrinsic motivation to excel, which will hopefully follow them through their lives.

 At a recent site visit to Fuhua Primary School – one of KidsExcel’s school partners – the Community Foundation Singapore (CFS) and its donors bore witness to the work they do.
 Each week, students spend three hours on academic enrichment and an additional three hours on sports as an added incentive for them to turn up for classes.